Heart and Souls: Plot

 Thomas, who has since undergone psychotherapy to convince himself that his "imaginary friends" were only a childhood delusion, initially believes their reappearance means he has had a psychotic break.
 Ignoring their pleas, he attempts to check himself into a psychiatric hospital, where a schizophrenic patient is able to describe the spirits that accompany him.
 This convinces Thomas that the spirits are real, but he is still angry with them for their abandonment and refuses to help them.
 The quartet convince him by leaping in and out of his body during an important meeting and threatening further public humiliation until Thomas reluctantly agrees to help in order to finally be rid of them.

-Thomas is able to locate Penny's two daughters, but not her youngest child Billy, who was adopted after Penny's death.
+Thomas is able to locate Penny's two daughters, but not her youngest child Billy, who was adopted after Penny died.
 Milo uses Thomas's body to break into a house, steal back the stamp album, and return it to its now-adult owner.
 However, after the burglary, a nervous Thomas encounters a police sergeant (who is ticketing his illegally parked car) and accidentally gets himself arrested, forcing Anne to bail him out.
 Harrison uses Thomas's body to sing the national anthem at a B.B.
-King concert, after which Thomas is arrested again by the same police sergeant, who Penny suddenly recognizes as her son.
+King concert, after which Thomas is arrested again by the same police sergeant, who Penny suddenly recognises as her son.
 Thomas tells Billy the location of his long-lost sisters, and Billy is so overcome that he lets Thomas go with a warning.
-Meanwhile, Anne, concerned with Thomas's recent bizarre behavior, demands to know what's going on.
+Meanwhile, Anne, concerned with Thomas's recent bizarre behaviour, demands to know what's going on.
 When he is unable to tell her, she breaks up with him.

-Finally, Thomas and Julia write a letter to Julia's boyfriend John in which she confesses her love for him, only to learn from a man now living in what was John's house that John died several years before.
+Finally, Thomas and Julia write a letter to Julia's boyfriend John in which she confesses her love for him, only to learn from a man now living in what was John's house that John died seven years before.
 At the same moment, the trolleybus returns to take Julia.
-Thomas protests that Julia's business is still unresolved, but Julia realizes that her true business is Thomas, who is making the same mistake with Anne that she made with John.
+Thomas protests that Julia's business is still unresolved, but, while Thomas is busy berating Hal, Julia realises that her true business is Thomas, who is making the same mistake with Anne that she made with John.
 Thomas promises her that he will tell Anne his true feelings before it is too late.
-Before she departs, Julia temporarily becomes solid again, allowing her to give Thomas a farewell hug.
+Before leaving, Julia temporarily becomes solid again, allowing her to give Thomas a farewell hug.
+The trolleybus then departs.

 Thomas invites Anne back to the arboretum, where he admits his fear of abandonment and his love for her.
 As a symbol of his trust, he gives her a heart-shaped keyring containing all his personal keys.
 Anne forgives him.
 The two dance under the night sky where four new stars twinkle to show that Penny, Julia, Harrison and Milo are finally at peace.